crukci-bioinformatics/mga2/README.md

 ## Updating MGA

-Nextflow detects when there is a more recent version of MGA available and displays to this effect such as the following:
+Nextflow detects when there is a more recent version of MGA available and display a message to this effect such as the following:

     NOTE: Your local project version looks outdated - a different revision is available in the remote repository [961d1d72a2]